xmendez/wfuzz/docs/user/advanced.rst

     $ wfpayload -z burplog,a_burp_log.log --slice "params.get~'authtoken' and url.pstrip|u()"

-Authtoken is the parameter used by BEA WebLogic Commerce Servers (TM) as a CSRF token, and thefore the above will find all the requests exposing the CSRF token in the URL.
+Authtoken is the parameter used by BEA WebLogic Commerce Servers (TM) as a CSRF token, and therefore the above will find all the requests exposing the CSRF token in the URL.

 You can also select the field to show, for example::